 Recently, Jeff, a sales leader from one of our top clients, stated that he was happy with our management training workshops from 6 months earlier.
 But Jeff felt his management team needed a “jump-start” session to break through a lack of motivation.

 Through application of our (Sales Bridge) Motivation module at Performance Based Results, we established that Jeff did not effectively communicate to his management team what was expected of them.
 His team had no clear performance objectives or standards to follow.

-No wonder Jeff was frustrated.
-He was a good manager trapped in a labyrinth of accountability.
-He wasn’t getting the results from his people.
-Like so many people, they took the path of least resistance, and Jeff was looking for a quick fix.
-Let’s face it, there are an awful lot of people who’d rather put up with mediocrity than make waves with employees.
+Let’s face it, frustrated managers like Jeff are trapped in a maze of accountability.
+They would rather put up with mediocrity than make waves with employees.
+Interpersonal conflict can be nasty and unpleasant.
 They’re terrified that if they push their people too hard, they’ll quit, and then they’ll have to find replacements, and what if the new employees are no better than the previous ones?

 How can you hold your team members accountable unless they know exactly what they’re being held accountable for?
 How do you get everyone to embrace accountability?
 As a manager, it’s imperative that your employees thoroughly understand how their duties fit with the corporate goals.
 Unless each employee has a complete understanding of what those goals are and how they’re measured, you won’t get the maximum possible results.
-When people aren’t held accountable for their performance, employees’ motivation goes down the drain, and one way or another, everybody suffers.
+When individuals are not held accountable for their performance, employee motivation goes down the drain, and one way or another, the whole company suffers.